 Though only 30 minutes apart, both San Jose del Cabo and Cabo San Lucas offer something uniquely different from one another.

-It’s the trendier of the two areas, filled with souvenir shops, restaurants, music-filled bars, and famous dance clubs and loud night life.
+Cabo San Lucas is the trendier of the two areas, filled with souvenir shops, restaurants, music-filled bars, and loud night life.
 Swanky resorts line the oceanfront.

 The vibe of Cabo San Lucas is very “Spring Break.”
 This area is young and festive.
-During actual Spring Break weeks, Cabo San Lucas is typically packed with college students walking the streets in all levels of sobriety (or lack thereof).
+During actual Spring Break weeks, Cabo San Lucas is typically packed with college students walking the streets in all levels of sobriety (or lack thereof.)
 In one word, it’s wild!

 One of the best aspects of Cabo San Lucas is the walkability.
 If you are someone who likes a lively scene, easy walkable access to tours, shops, and restaurants, then Cabo San Lucas might be for you.
 It’s hard to have a bad time here.